pratyush-1/pr-reviewer/README.md

 **PROJECT OVERVIEW**

-AI bot that reviews GitHub PRs using Ollama.
-Checks code safety and auto-merges clean changes.
+AI bot that reviews GitHub PRs using LLM, checks the code for its quality/errors and auto-merges clean changes.

 Download Ollama from [here](https://ollama.com/download/windows)